 Takami "Komo" Komoda (who is voiced by Mamiko Noto) fits pretty well, specially due to her looks as well as her Silk Hiding Steel personality, which lets her keep her cool almost all the time like in her Thanatos Gambit from the manga.

 In Captain Tsubasa, Yoshiko Fujisawa fits in very well despite being just 15 years old.
 She's very humble, sweet, hard-working (sometimes to her own detriment, which is not shown as a good thing due to her Stepford Smiler traits) and well-loved by everyone.

 Among Sakura's friends, the one who embodies the trope closely is Rika Sasaki.
 Sakura thinks that Rika's very beautiful and mature, if not more than the other girls.
-Tomoyo also follows the torpe to a degree, but she's more The Ojou.
+Sakura's best friend Tomoyo also has a few elements of this trope (namely having long black hair and very polite speech patterns), but she's more of an Ojou.